All Episodes

 The first paycheck everybody gets in January will feature massive income tax increases.

-And then a made-to-order circumstance for Obama, he gets to blame Republicans for it.
+And then a made-to-order circumstance for Obama, he gets to blame Republicans for it because they refused to make a deal with him.

-He was doing everything he could to keep middle class taxes down.
+He was doing everything he could to keep middle-class taxes down.

-But the Republicans, and here's the story, the Republicans just wouldn't agree to raising taxes on the rich.
+But the Republicans, and here's the story: the Republicans just wouldn't agree to raising taxes on the rich.

 The 1%, now it's the 2%, by the way, just wouldn't agree to raising taxes.

-Those Republicans only care about the rich.
+Those Republicans only care about the rich, and they held out.

 So you people in the middle class, your taxes are going up because the Republicans want to protect the rich.